 1. The buttocks.

-2. Someone who acts in a manner which is incompetent or otherwise disapproved of.[28]
+2. Someone who acts in a manner that is incompetent or otherwise disapproved of.[28]

 - Arse about face